Thomas Hodgskin

 Thomas Hodgskin (12 December 1787 – 21 August 1869) was an English socialist writer on political economy, critic of capitalism and defender of free trade and early trade unions.

-In the late 19th and early 20th centuries, the term socialist included any opponent of capitalism, at the time defined as a construed political system built on privileges for the owners of capital.
+His views differ from some of the views later assigned to the word 'socialism'.
+In the late 19th and early 20th centuries, the term socialist included any opponent of capitalism.

 Biography

-Hodgskin's father. who worked at the British Admiralty dock stores, enrolled him in the navy at the age of 12.
+Hodgskin's father, who worked at the British Admiralty dock stores, enrolled him in the navy at the age of 12.
 Coming into conflict with the naval discipline of the time, Hodgskin was retired by the Navy at the age of 25.
 Publication of his Essay on Naval Discipline brought Hodgskin to the attention of radicals such as Francis Place.
-In 1815 Hodgskin travelled in France and Germany, experiences which he later documented in his Travels in the North of Germany.

 Entering the University of Edinburgh for study, Hodgskin later came to London and entered the utilitarian circle around Place, Jeremy Bentham and James Mill.
-With their support, he spent the next five years in a programme of travel and study around Europe which resulted inter alia in a second book, Travels in North Germany (1820).
+With their support, he spent the next five years in a programme of travel and study around Europe.
+In 1815 Hodgskin travelled in France and Germany, experiences which he documented in his Travels in the North of Germany (1820).
 He married Eliza Hegewesch in Edinburgh in 1819.

 In 1823, Hodgskin joined forces with Joseph Clinton Robertson in founding the Mechanics Magazine.
 In the October 1823 edition of the Mechanics Magazine, Hodgskin and Francis Place wrote a manifesto for a Mechanics Institute.

+His main works were Labour defended against the claims of Capital (1825) and the four lectures collected as Popular Political Economy (1827).
+Hodgskin's assertion of the right of workers to the whole produce of their labour was influential but gave rise to his estrangement from his previous supporters, Mill denouncing it as "mad nonsense" which amounted to "the subversion of civilised society".

-Despite his high profile in the agitated revolutionary times of the 1820s, he retreated into the realm of Whig journalism after the Reform Act 1832.
-Hodgskin had a family of seven children to support.
-He became an advocate of free trade and spent fifteen years writing for The Economist.
+Hodgskin retreated into the realm of Whig journalism after the Reform Act 1832.
+He had a family of seven children to support.
+He advocated free trade and was economics editor for The Economist from 1843 to 1857.

+In 1848 Hodgskin was also an editorial writer on Herbert Ingram's London Telegraph, where he advocated "Free Trade in the enlarged sense" in all fields of life and denounced what he characterised as "the bureaucracy": "a sordid set of self-willed men associated together, and armed, to obtain their own selfish ends and object, under the name of government".